ltelab/disdrodb/docs/source/readers.rst

     Do not use it now.

-	Note that we use the words "parser" and "reader" interchangeably.

 DISDRODB supports reading and loading data from many input file formats and schemes.
 The following sections describe the different way data can be loaded, requested, or added to the DISDRODB project.